-The Board of Directors is ultimately responsible for the management of risks within the Group.
+The Board of Directors is ultimately responsible for the management of risks within the Bank.
 The Risk Management Committee of Directors is formed to assist the Board of Directors in discharging its duties in overseeing the overall management of all risks covering market risk management, liquidity risk management, credit risk management and operational risk management.

-The Board of Directors has also established various Management Committees at the Group level to assist it in managing the risks and businesses of the Group.
-The following chart sets out the organisational structure of the risk management committees and an overview of the respective committee's roles and responsibilities:
+The Board has also established various Management Committees at the Group level to assist it in managing the risks and businesses of the Bank.
+The following chart sets out the organisational structure of the risk management committees and an overview of the respective committee's roles and responsibilities up to end of March 2013 i.e. for FYE 2013: